 God is holy, and therefore is incapable of desiring anything but good.
 It is impossible for Him to delight, take pleasure, or want evil or sin.
 Not because He chooses good over evil, but because He is goodness Himself.

 (2) Rejection, torture and murder of the Messiah are sins.

-Jesus’ trial was rigged.
-He did not deserve the punishment (torture) and rejection He had to endure following the corrupted trial.
-The arrest, trial, conviction, sentencing and execution of Jesus Christ were, and still are, without legal precedent.
-He received the death penalty even though Pontius Pilate – the local Roman authority – found Him innocent.
-The unlawful premeditated killing of one human being by another is murder, and murder is a sin (Exodus 20:13).
+Jesus’ trail was distorted.
+Furthermore, Jesus did not deserve the punishment (torture) and rejection He had to endure following the corrupted trail.
+The arrest, trial, conviction, sentencing and execution of Jesus Christ were and still are without legal precedent.
+He suffered the death penalty even though Pontius Pilate – the local Roman authority – found Him innocent.
+(Luke 23:4).

 (3) Jesus was rejected, tortured and murdered.

 (4) Therefore, God was incapable of desiring Jesus to be rejected, tortured and murdered.

 If God wanted us to reject, torture and kill the Messiah, it would mean that God wanted us to sin against Him.
 But God is unable to want sin, desire sin or take pleasure in sin, as it is against His nature.

 The obvious conclusion therefore, is that since the rejection, the torture and the killing of Jesus were sins, God could not have wanted them to take place, only that He allowed them to take place.